 Latest Met Office Inshore Waters Forecast:

 Click here for the forecast.

-Opening Times: We are open every day 10.00 - 4.30 (5.00 in Summer) except Sunday 11.00 - 4.30 and we are closed on Wednesday outside school holidays.
-During good surf we may be a little late in.
+Opening Times: We are normally open every day 10.00 - 16.00 (16.30 in summer) but we are occasionally closed on Wednesdays and Sundays outside school holidays.
+During good surf we may be a little late in/early to close.
 Call us if unsure 01758 713067.